Enveloppe/obsidian-enveloppe/README.md

 - `Purge depublished and deleted files`
 - `Test the connection to the configured repository`
 - `Check the rate limit of the GitHub API`
+- `Run command for a repository`

-Each of the commands are explained [here](https://github.com/ObsidianPublisher/obsidian-github-publisher/blob/master/docs/COMMANDS.md).
+All commands are explained [here](https://github.com/ObsidianPublisher/obsidian-github-publisher/blob/master/docs/COMMANDS.md).

 ## 🤖 How it works

 1. The plugin will create a branch named after your vault, where spaces are replaced by a `-`.
-2. The plugin will perform all conversion (based on your settings) and push the note(s) into the branch.
+2. The plugin will perform all conversions (based on your settings) and push the note(s) into the branch.
 3. By default, the branch will be merged once all the notes (and their embedded files) have been processed.

 > **Warning**